Author: Marek Wesołowski (WESMAR)

 This document records, in chronological order, my investigation into where and how Windows Defender stores the effective state of the Real-Time Protection (RTP) toggle switch shown in the Windows Security UI under windowsdefender://threatsettings.
 The investigation was triggered by a practical question: while writing the PowerShell edition of WinDefCtl (a companion to my native C++ utility, both released on the MyDigitalLife forum), I wanted to understand whether the slider stores its state in a file, in the registry, or in volatile memory of MsMpEng.exe, and whether a non-UI, programmatic toggle path exists when Tamper Protection is on.

-Through ten phases of testing — registry write attempts, WMI cmdlet calls, hive-cycle restoration tricks, ACL takeovers, static analysis of MpSvc.dll with IDA Pro, a memory differential between two snapshots of the live MsMpEng.exe process, an in-process injection into the SecHealthUI UWP package, and finally a direct-RPC probe through the MpClient.dll client surface — I established three results that together answer the original question:
+Through eleven phases of testing — registry write attempts, WMI cmdlet calls, hive-cycle restoration tricks, ACL takeovers, static analysis of MpSvc.dll with IDA Pro, a memory differential between two snapshots of the live MsMpEng.exe process, an in-process injection into the SecHealthUI UWP package, a direct-RPC probe through the MpClient.dll client surface, and finally a hardening pass using WMI self-exclusion — I established four results that together answer the original question:

 I'm writing this in the first person because it is, in part, a personal log — the kind of thing I'd like my grandchildren to be able to read one day and see how a problem gets taken apart layer by layer.
 The technical substance is intentionally preserved so that other reverse engineers can reproduce, verify, or build upon the findings.